By SHERWIN DE VERA

-Second, the failure of the contractor to work on the original budget and the huge gap between the designed and actual service area are red flags for possible corruption and a flawed design.
+Second, the failure of the contractor to work on the original budget and the massive gap between the designed and actual service area are red flags for possible corruption and a flawed design.

 Third, the conscious effort of government officials to provide false figures and half-truths in this China-funded and built project make circumspection imperative for all aspects of CRPIP.

-Fourth, the lack of consultation with the affected farmers is apparent with one of the underlying reasons shared by Utrera that caused a huge difference in the service area.
-This experience points the need for thorough and strict conduct of the Free, Prior and Informed Consent as a key concern for CRPIP which is located in indigenous peoples’ ancestral domains.
+Fourth, the lack of consultation with the affected farmers is apparent with one of the underlying reasons shared by Utrera that caused a considerable difference in the service area.
+This experience points to the need for thorough and strict conduct of the Free, Prior, and Informed Consent as a critical concern for CRPIP, which is within the ancestral domains of indigenous peoples.